hsfl/cosmos-installer/README.md

 $ sudo docker pull spencerpjy/cosmos
 ```

-Once the build has been completed, run the container with various processes:
+Once the build has been completed or you have pulled the Docker container, run the container with various processes:

 ```
 $ sudo docker run --network host --entrypoint agent_cpu cosmos